What does "I'm too busy" really mean?

 You don't have time to read a book?
 Then it's not a priority.

 Time is a finite quantity for finite beings like us.
-While time is for all intents and purposes infinite, we have set beginnings and endings.
-Where we spend that time, and how, and with whom, reveals what our priorities are as much as they define us.
+While time is infinite for all intents and purposes, we have set beginnings and endings.
+Where we spend that time, how, and with whom reveals our priorities as much as they define us.
 Rather than just baldly admit our relative indifference on some matter, we hide behind a facade of ostentatious busyness.

-According to one report, by 2019 the average person was spending 6.5 hours online, while 2.5 hours of that gets spent on social media.
+According to one report, by 2019, the average American was spending 6.5 hours online, with 2.5 hours spent on social media.
 Internationally Americans are roughly in the middle.
 At the extreme, those in the Philippines spend over 10 hours a day online, while the Japanese at the other end of the spectrum spend under 4 hours.
-So, we sleep 6-8 hours; we work for around 8 hours.
+So, we sleep for 6-8 hours and work around 8 hours.
 And then?
-The other 8-10 hours a day?
+What about those other 8-10 hours a day?
 Well, we mostly stare at screens.

-Okay, good enough.
+Okay, fair enough.
 Even without the stats above, most of us are at least dimly aware that the Little Magic Rectangle increasingly consumes our spare time.
 Remember, our priorities are defined by how we spend our time.
-If that's the case, this amount of online time is sobering.
-Of course, we don't like to admit that we spend so much time flitting about aimlessly online, but here we are nonetheless.
+If that's the case, this amount of online time should be sobering.
+Of course, we don't like to admit that we spend so much time flitting aimlessly about cyberspace, but here we are nonetheless.

 Yeah, I know, that's all pretty obvious stuff.
 So what?

-For me, this question of priorities - professed versus demonstrated - is personal.
+This question of priorities - professed versus practiced - is personal.
 It's something I struggle with.
-I don't want to make it seem that I'm somehow immune to the siren song of the Internet.
-I'm not, and yet I'm bothered that everyone feels so stressed out and with no time to get anything done because they supposedly have no time, as if they are too busy.
+I don't want to make it seem that I'm somehow immune to the siren song of technology.
+I'm not, and yet I'm bothered that everyone feels so stressed out and has no time to get anything done because they supposedly have no time, as if they are too busy.
 Really?

-Those 6.5 hours screwing off online come to mind as quite a bit of time that could be freed up for something else.
-I have hours every day that could be better spent doing those things I claim to not have any time for.
-I bet you do too if you stop and think about it.
+Those 6.5 hours screwing off online come to mind as quite a bit of time that could be freed up for other activities.
+I have hours every day that could be better spent doing those things I claim not to have any time for.
+I bet you do too, if you stop and think about it.

 Millennials are the first generation that grew up with social media and high-speed Internet as givens from early childhood.
 They don't know anything else.
-With hours spent every day online, they find less time for other activities (running errands, off-line hobbies, in-person socializing, outdoor activities, etc.).
+With hours spent online daily, they find less time for other activities (running errands, offline hobbies, in-person socializing, outdoor activities, etc.).

-I can only speak to this anecdotally, but I've seen millennials (and not only millennials, to be honest) struggle mightily when not online and force.
-They struggle to find something else meaningful to do.
-They get bored.
+I can only speak to this anecdotally, but I've seen millennials (and not only millennials, to be honest) struggle mightily when not online.
+They quickly get bored and restless.
 Technology has impoverished imagination, eroded focus, and crippled independent thinking to an uncomfortable degree only noticeable when the power goes out.
-In many ways, today's younger generations have been conditioned since childhood to get the majority of their entertainment and leisure from the net.
+In many ways, today's younger generation has been conditioned since childhood to get most of their entertainment and leisure from the Net.
 When that goes away, anxiety and boredom are sure to follow.

 I'd argue all that online time merely creates an illusion of busyness.
 That, in turn, is stress-inducing.
-People thus feel busier than they actually are, and react by proclaiming their frantic busyness to the world.
-Once we pay our attention tax to our online overlords, little time is left for action in the real world.
+People thus feel busier than they are and react by proclaiming their frantic busyness to the world.

 Proclaiming our busyness thus becomes a face-saving way to mask technological addiction.
-People feel compelled to hide the fact they are somehow trapped in a slowly deteriorating orbit around the black hole of the net, unable to escape of their own free will.
+People feel compelled to hide the fact they are somehow trapped in a slowly degrading orbit around the black hole of the Net, unable to escape of their own free will.
 To avoid confronting the truth, they complain about how busy they are.
 It's a face-saving measure.

 We all go along.
 We know the code.
 A junkie can spot another junkie from a mile away.

 Notice how no one ever brags about all the time they spend online?
 On the contrary, it gets downplayed.
-When I talk about social media with friends who spend a lot of time online, there's always something slightly defensive and guilty in how they respond.
-They'll proclaim how much they hate social media, but feel compelled nonetheless to use it for practical reasons like staying in touch with family and friends.
+When I talk about social media with friends who spend a lot of time online, there's always something slightly defensive and guilty about how they respond.
+They'll proclaim how much they hate social media but feel compelled nonetheless to use it for practical reasons like staying in touch with family and friends.

-That's true enough, but as I know from personal experience, staying in touch with friends and family quickly devolves into mindless scrolling, sometimes for hours on end.
-Internet ennui transformed into Candy Crush.
-Scrolling, swiping, browsing, consuming content.
-All very active sounding verbs masking a very passive way to live.
+That's true enough, but as I know from personal experience, staying in touch with friends and family quickly devolves into mindless scrolling, sometimes for hours.
+Internet ennui transformed into gaming, endlessly scrolling, swiping, browsing, and consuming content.
+All are very active-sounding verbs that mask a very passive way to live.
 We're so very "busy."

-We perform busyness because being busy is a virtue.
-In reality, as I discussed above, we're really not all that busy, but there is social capital in pretending we are.
-Performing busyness is another way of virtue signaling that we're out there doing very important things all of the time.
+We perform busyness because being busy is now a core virtue.
+As I discussed above, we're not all that busy.
+However, there is social capital in pretending we are.
+Performing busyness is another way of virtue signaling that we're out there doing very important things all the time.
 "Sorry, no time!
 I'm too busy!"
 Or, "I'd love to get together, but I'm so busy!"

 These folks are role models of busyness.
 The Daydream Assassins never came for them.
 They went willingly.
 We average folk try and emulate such inspiring examples.
 Doers make; slackers take.
 Doers also tend to succeed, and success is what it's all about!
-Success means wealth and status, which is what most of us strive for.
+Success means wealth and status, which most of us blindly strive for.

-If you don't believe me, head to the self-help aisle of any bookstore.
-You'll see the successful busy doers of the world teaching us less motivated mortals how to be better at it.
-Behind it all is a gospel of hard work, discipline, and long hours.
+If you don't believe me, head to the constantly-replenishing self-help aisle of any bookstore.
+You'll see the successful busy doers of the world teaching us less motivated mortals how to be more productive.
+Behind it all is the gospel of hard work, discipline, and long hours.
 People pay money for the latest life hacks to make them better at being busy, or at least seem that way.
 They'll return to the same self-help aisle in a year or so to try the next fad.
 It's a tax we pay for our skewed priorities.

-This cult of busyness seeps into every aspect of our lives.
+This cult of busyness eventually seeps into every aspect of our lives.
 Even our relaxation feels like work.
-Mindfulness is, by all appearances, a way to slow down our stressed minds from the frantic pace of modern life.
+By all appearances, mindfulness can slow down our stressed minds from the frantic pace of modern life.

 Mindfulness is relaxation branded and packaged in a clever way that appeals to all the doers out there who need to do something even when they're not doing anything.
-A most brilliant scam!
-It's no wonder that mindfulness is the pet psychology of the board room.
+A brilliant scam!
+It's no wonder that mindfulness is the pet psychology of the boardroom.
 If you do it right, you can better manage all that busyness in your life to become even busier.

 Why not just turn your devices off and go for a walk?
 Read a book!
 Get a hobby!
 Call an old friend!
 Or just sit in a room by yourself and think.
-Let your imagination go even without another ten-step system in place to guide you on your way to maximum efficient chill.
+Let your imagination wander without another ten-step system guiding you to maximum efficient chill.
 Why do we need to spend all this money on self-help books and seminars to teach us how to relax?
 Even our leisure time needs a regimen, it seems.

-The challenge is even greater for those of us who want off the online treadmill of busyness.
-It requires breaking long-standing habits, creating new ones, and dealing with the initial alienation that comes from disconnecting while everyone else is still jacked into the Matrix.
+The challenge is even more significant for those who want off the online treadmill of busyness.
+It requires breaking long-standing habits, creating new ones, and dealing with the initial alienation from disconnecting while everyone else is still jacked into the Matrix.
 That's real.

 But we have to start somewhere, don't we?
 Taking back control of our lives should be a long-term goal.
-Turn the Internet and all the assorted enabling devices that connect us back into tools again, useful on occasion, but not a default means for blurring away the hours.
-Those garbage hours lost to the Internet are there for us to reclaim and transform into something better, if only we have the will.
+Turn the Internet and all the various enabling devices that connect us back into tools again; useful on occasion, it is true, but not a default for frittering away the finite hours of our lives.
+Those garbage hours lost to the Internet are there for us to reclaim and transform into something more spiritually rewarding, if only we have the will.

 I'm not there yet, but I've made progress and will make even more.
 After working all day, I enjoy the competitive outlet that online gaming offers.
-I've also filled my free time with books (real books), taking long walks around Paris on the weekends, and writing on this blog.
-Don't get me wrong: technology is a wonderful tool.
-I couldn't make as much progress learning languages if I didn't have the online resources that I have.
+But I've also filled my free time with books (real books), taking long walks around Paris on the weekends, and writing on this blog.
+Don't get me wrong: technology is a wonderful tool, but it should only be a tool.

-I also couldn't have this blog that no one ever reads.
 Technology has given us an age of wonders.
-But everything, no matter how apparently wonderful, always comes with a dark side that must be overcome.
-That applies to the Internet as well.
-I love the technology - it's the closest thing to magic we'll ever have - but I'm more aware than ever that some of that magic is black and malevolent to human prospering.
+But everything, no matter how wonderful, always has a dark side that must be overcome.
+That applies to technology as well.
+I admire today's technologies - they are the closest thing to magic we'll ever have - but I'm more aware than ever that some of this magic is jet-black and malevolent to well-being.